Social Sciences Department at Morton East

 Course Description

-The AP section carries an Honor Point AP World History is a college-level course offered to 9th grade students who have shown the academic preparedness to be successful in a rigorous history course.
+The AP section carries an Honor Point AP World History is a college level course offered to 9th grade students who have shown the academic preparedness to be successful in a rigorous history course.
 APWH is designed to help students develop greater understanding of the evolution of global processes and contacts and interactions between different types of human societies.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills.
-The
+The chronological time frame is from 8000 BCE to the present.

 PREREQUISITE: None